thomashempel/AlfredGoogleTranslateWorkflow/README.md

 ## How to use
 Open Alfred and type "gte" to translate from german to english.
 Type "gfe" to translate from english to german.

+You can also use "gae" to translate to english and let google autodetect the incoming language. "gag" does the same but translates to german.

 Alfred will show all the results that Google returned.
 Select the one that fits your situation best and the translated phrase will be copied to the clipboard.

 ## Screenshots